 The Best Places to See and Things to Do in Antigua

-Visit St John’s Antigua
+1. Visit St John’s Antigua

-Antigua’s capital, St Johns is a city of around 22,000 people and is usually only visited by tourists on their way to and from the Antigua cruise terminal.
+Antigua’s capital, St. Johns is a city of around 22,000 people and is usually only visited by tourists on their way to and from the Antigua cruise terminal.
 We think it’s worth a little extra time, but if your time in Antigua is short and you want a quick visit to St. John’s, then, you could stop off at the fruit market and buy yourself a famous Antigua Black Pineapple, stop off at the Old Rec cricket ground and visit the Antigua and Barbuda Museum – why not combine your visit with a guided tour of St John’s?
 Check this option to tour Antigua and to learn all about the local area – AND visit these spots.

 You’ll likely want to finish your day out at one of St John’s Antigua’s bars – and you’ll find several around the cruise port.

 If you’re looking for somewhere to stay in St John’s then the Heritage Hotel in St John’s Antigua is your best pick of the hotels in St John’s.
 It’s close to the Cruise port and Heritage Quay and gets the best reviews for this area of the island.
-This St John’s Hotel is in a great location, and comes with free breakfast, coffee, and tea, and also free parking (at a premium in this area of the island.
+This St John’s Hotel is in a great location and comes with free breakfast, coffee, and tea, and also free parking (at a premium in this area of the island.
 Check rates here and book early.

-Explore the Old Rec in St John’s Antigua
+2. Explore the Old Rec in St John’s Antigua

-Antigua’s beloved “Old Rec” – the Old Recreation Ground is still standing in the center of the capital of St John’s, but it is not been used for cricket since 2009.
-If you’re a cricket fan, it is well worth making the pilgrimage here to stand on the square, climb the scoreboard and see where Antiguan legend Sir Viv Richards scored the fastest test match century off 56 balls in 1986 and where Sir Brian Lara twice set the record for this highest individual Test innings, with 375 in 1994 and 400 not out in 2004 – both times against England.
+Antigua’s beloved “Old Rec” – the Old Recreation Ground is still standing in the center of the capital of St John’s, but it has not been used for cricket since 2009.
+If you’re a cricket fan, it is well worth making the pilgrimage here to stand on the square, climb the scoreboard, and see where Antiguan legend Sir Viv Richards scored the fastest test match century off 56 balls in 1986 and where Brian Lara twice set the record for this highest individual Test innings, with 375 in 1994 and 400 not out in 2004 – both times against England.

 Visiting the old Cricket ground is one of the more unusual things to do on Antigua, but we loved exploring.